exasol/sphinx-github-pages-generator/doc/user_guide/user_guide.rst

 Testing the documentation build with Sphinx locally
 ----------------------------------------------------

-You can use the Spinx commands for building your documentation like normal to build your documentation locally.
+You can use the Sphinx commands for building your documentation like normal to build your documentation locally.
 This can be useful for debugging purposes.

 When called from your "./doc" directory, the commands below will build you html files and put them in the